AnalytixInsight (CVE:ALY) Stock Price Down 28.6% – Should You Sell?

-AnalytixInsight Inc. (CVE:ALY – Get Free Report) was down 28.6% during trading on Monday .
-The company traded as low as C$0.02 and last traded at C$0.03.
-Approximately 301,200 shares changed hands during trading, an increase of 287% from the average daily volume of 77,805 shares.
+AnalytixInsight Inc. (CVE:ALY – Get Free Report) shares traded down 28.6% during trading on Tuesday .
+The stock traded as low as C$0.02 and last traded at C$0.03.
+301,200 shares traded hands during trading, an increase of 287% from the average session volume of 77,805 shares.
 The stock had previously closed at C$0.04.

 AnalytixInsight Inc operates as a data analytics and enterprise software solutions provider to worldwide institutions across various industries.
 It develops and markets cloud-based platforms, providing financial content, stock trading, and research solutions for banks, brokers, and investors in the financial services industry.
 The company holds a 49% interest in Marketwall SRL, a developer of FinTech solutions for financial institutions.
 In addition, it offers financial research and content for investors, information providers, finance portals, and media through its online portals and Connect platform; and system integration services for the workforce management industry.